 b.
 For customers that are required to purchase Operating Reserve – Spinning Reserve Service from BPA because they defaulted on their self-supply or third-party supply obligations, the rate shall be 13.78 mills per kilowatthour.

-For energy delivered, the customer shall, as directed by BPA, either:

-(1) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or
+For energy delivered, the customer shall purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence.

-(2) Return the energy at the times specified by BPA.

 2. Billing Factors

 a.
 The Billing Factor for the rates specified in sections 1.a. and 1.b. is the Spinning Reserve Requirement determined in accordance with applicable NERC, WECC and NWPP standards.
-BPA will post on its OASIS Web site the Spinning Reserve Requirement.
+BPA will post on its Current Transmission Rates website the Spinning Reserve Requirement.

 b.
 The Billing Factor for energy delivered when Spinning Reserve Service is called upon is the energy delivered, in kilowatthours.